frankiesanjana/bake-it-better/docs/Testing.md

 ## Bugs
 ### Resolved Bugs

 - The first bug I encountered provided an excellent example of why we should deploy early!
 In the first sprint of the project, my goal was to set up the Django project and deploy it to Heroku.
 At the deployment stage, I initially received an error message.
 I first wondered if I’d entered the wrong version of the filename in the Procfile and tried adjusting this; however, this did not solve the problem.
-Re-reading the code in the settings.py file revealed a simple typo, with a `/` instead of a `.` in the following line of code: `STATIC_ROOT = os/path.join(BASE_DIR, 'staticfiles')` `STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles') ` Fixing this and then reverting the filename in the Procfile to what I had originally written fixed the problem and I was able to deploy the project successfully.
+Re-reading the code in the settings.py file revealed a simple typo, with a `/` instead of a `.` in the following line of code: `STATIC_ROOT = os/path.join(BASE_DIR, 'staticfiles')` rather than `STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')`.
+Fixing this and then reverting the filename in the Procfile to what I had originally written fixed the problem and I was able to deploy the project successfully.
 Although this was a relatively trivial bug to resolve, I include it here for two reasons.
     - Firstly, as mentioned above, it reinforces the message about early deployment, since if I had waited to deploy until my code was much more complete it could have taken a lot longer to find the error.
     - Secondly, since I needed to commit and push changes several times to test the fix, it has impacted my early commit history for the project.